RemiBou/RemiBou.CosmosDB.Migration/README.md

 ## Setup

 - Create a folder "CosmosDB" on your project root
-- Create a folder "Migration" on the CosmosDB folder (this should be handled by the package in the short term)
+- Create a folder "Migrations" on the CosmosDB folder (this should be handled by the package in the short term)
 - Add the following line to your csproj inside a ItemGroup tag
 ```xml
     <EmbeddedResource Include="CosmosDB\Migrations\**\*.js" />